dm3/clojure.java-time/README.md

 to a single standard (24-hour) day.

 ### Caution

-The current incarnation of the library is quite slow while calling the 2-3 arity `zoned-date-time/offset-time/offset-date-time` constructors.
-If you need predictable latency on the first call, please warm the constructors you are going to use by using them in a 'warm-up phase', e.g.:
+The current incarnation of the library is relatively slow while calling the 2-3 arity `zoned-date-time/offset-time/offset-date-time` constructors for the *first time* in a given Clojure runtime.
+If you need predictable latency at the time of the first call in your business logic, please warm the constructors you are going to use up by calling them beforehand, e.g.:

 ```clj
 (defn warm-up []